JDASoftwareGroup/jdatech.github.io/_posts/2023-09-08-exploring-chatgpt-hallucinations-and-confabulation.markdown

 ## ChatGPT and Minor Misspellings

 To a limited extent, ChatGPT can correct misspelled names.
-When I asked ChatGPT to connect Dakota pfenning to Kevin Bacon, it determined that I likely meant Dakota Fanning and connected her to Kevin Bacon.
+When I asked ChatGPT to connect Dakota Pfanning to Kevin Bacon, it determined that I likely meant Dakota Fanning and connected her to Kevin Bacon.

 <figure>
   <img src="{{site.url}}/assets/images/2023-09-08-exploring-chatgpt-hallucinations/1_4aocPx7VY-tjUpSaifmyYg.png"/>